aliafarhana88/Property-tax-calculator/README.md

-# steps to create a codebase for LBTT calculator
+# LBTT calculator

+## Steps to recreate the codebase

 1.  create a project directory